 Tomo is an evidence based product that works with world leading institutions to research how changing behaviour can improve mental health outcomes

 Tomo is collaborating with a team of researchers at London South Bank University led by Dr Daniel Frings to understand how Tomo can drive clinically valid outcomes for depression and anxiety.

-Following promising initial results, Dr Frings’ team have secured further funding from the ERDF for a second round evaluating Tomo’s impact on a wider population.
+Following these positive initial results, Dr Frings’ team have secured further funding from the ERDF for a second round evaluating Tomo’s impact on a wider population.
 We will be recruiting Tomo users to this study from January 2019.
 If you’d be interested in joining this study please sign up to our mailing list.